Your child can learn sight words with SnapWords®

 ✔ Children can use their learning strengths

-Find the answers to important questions about sight words and how to help:
+Answers to important questions about sight words:

 Many children have trouble learning sight words and struggle with reading.
 Please read about why sight words are important in helping a child learn to read, why sight words are hard for some children, and how you can begin right now helping your child learn sight words unforgettably!